Vice President, Economic Empowerment and Entrepreneurship

-Zoë serves on the Boards of the Good Shepherd International Foundation (Italy), the Grassroots Business Fund (USA), the Association of Women’s Business Centers, on the International Advisory Council of Days for Girls (USA) and has served on the Jury of the Cartier Women’s Initiative Awards.
+Zoë serves on the Boards of the Good Shepherd International Foundation (Italy), the Grassroots Business Fund (USA), on the International Advisory Council of Days for Girls (USA) and has served on the Jury of the Cartier Women’s Initiative Awards.
 In 2008, Zoë initiated a Young Women’s Mentorship Program in Swaziland.
 She has served as a mentor in the Cherie Blair Mentoring Women in Business program and the Mandela Washington Fellowship Program for Young African Leaders.

 Outside of the business environment, Zoe is a group fitness instructor and teaches Indoor Cycling classes at a number of Washington Sports Club gyms.

 List five things that people could ask you about.